laszloszurok/hugo-website/content/arch-notes/post-installation.md

 ## Exiting and rebooting

-To exit the installation back to the live enviroment:
+To exit the installation back to the live environment:
 ```terminal
 exit
 ```